-Lake Erie is the smallest of the four Great Lakes that lap against Michigan's shores and accounts for a relatively brief stretch of coastline from the Ohio boarder to the mouth of the Detroit River in the southeast region of the state.
+It is the smallest of the four Great Lakes that touch Michigan's shores and accounts for a stretch of coastline from the Ohio border to the mouth of the Detroit River in the southeast region of the state.

-Lake Erie is known for its sport fishing, particularly of walleye and yellow perch, and several charter fishing services operate out of Bolles Harbor at Monroe.
-Michigan's only state park on Lake Erie is the 1,300-acre of Sterling State Park, which offers over one mile of sandy beach, lagoon and shore fishing, a boat launch, six miles of trails for hiking, biking, snowshoeing, and cross country skiing, and lakefront sites at the seasonal campground.
+Lake Erie is known for its sport fishing, particularly of walleye and yellow perch.
+The 1,300-acre Sterling State Park offers over one mile of sandy beach, lagoon and shore fishing, a boat launch, hiking trails and lakefront campsites along Lake Erie.

 The nearby Lake Erie Metropark is home to coastal marshes and wetlands that allow for a variety of wildlife viewing, particularly of raptors, or birds-of-prey, that pass through in the fall.
 This park is the site of the Hawkfest, where people gather to watch the annual fall hawk migration and partake in games, crafts and presentations.

 Pointe Mouillee State Game Area, just south of the Metropark, is 4,000 acres of marshes, wildlife, hiking, shoreline and one of the world's largest freshwater marsh restoration projects.
 It has also hosted its annual Waterfowl Festival in the fall since 1947, one of the oldest events of its kind in Michigan since the environment makes it the perfect setting for shorebird viewing.